 3. Listening with Empathy

 When I listen with empathy I am led to sadness and anger regarding inequity in our society as well as the powerful preying on others.
 When Dr. Blasey Ford shared her testimony in court I admired her presence of strength, resilience, assertiveness, passion, and courage, because I am not so sure I would have the same ability.
-I’m grateful for such a gift and I want to be a part of such a movement, and join along with those who have trusted their guts, voiced their truths, and lead the way to a better world.
-I am grateful in particular for females in my life who have spoken clearly and refused to be silenced.
+How much more difficult it is for those who aren’t as privileged as doctors like her in addition to carrying with them multiple points of intersectionality.
+Research shows people who are transgender experience the most amount of sex related violence.
+Research also shows transgender people are given smaller amounts of importance and credibility regarding this issue.
+How difficult it must be to speak up for oneself when others do not want to listen.
+I grieve the challenges so many face in our society simply to speak their truths.
+I’m grateful for the gift of their voices, and I want to be a part of such a movement, and join along with those who have trusted their guts, voiced their truths, and have led the way to a better world.
+I am grateful in particular for women in my life who have spoken clearly and refused to be silenced.
 I have been reminded of the importance of listening because others have insisted upon being heard.

 4. Me Too